mrcavalcanti/mosaicoo/docs/sources/developers/http_api/alerting_notification_channels.md

 ## Identifier (id) vs unique identifier (uid)

-The identifier (id) of a notification channel is an auto-incrementing numeric value and is only unique per Grafana install.
+The identifier (id) of a notification channel is an auto-incrementing numeric value and is only unique per Mosaicoo install.

-The unique identifier (uid) of a notification channel can be used for uniquely identify a notification channel between multiple Grafana installs.
+The unique identifier (uid) of a notification channel can be used for uniquely identify a notification channel between multiple Mosaicoo installs.
 It's automatically generated if not provided when creating a notification channel.
 The uid allows having consistent URLs for accessing notification channels and when syncing notification channels between multiple Grafana installations, refer to [alert notification channel provisioning]({{< relref "../../administration/provisioning.md#alert-notification-channels" >}}).